TypeScript with Express

 try {

-const chatts = await chatterDB`SELECT username, message, id, time FROM chatts`.values()
+const chatts = await chatterDB`SELECT name, message, id, time FROM chatts ORDER BY time ASC`.values()

 res.json(chatts)